Club logo Sunday Evenings at 8 pm (doors open 7:45) at:

 Admission: Members £2; Non-members £4

-Sunday 21st April Open Floor and
+Sunday 5th April Open Floor

 Our open floor nights are an opportunity for anyone to try a song, a tune or a poem knowing they have a sympathetic audience, although there is no obligation to perform, and those who simply like to listen are welcome.